What is a software test plan?

 Find more test criteria in our article on when to stop testing.

-Especially on a new project, extra care is needed when preparing QA team for test automation.
-Run the QA specialists by automation ideas that you gathered during the analysis stage.
+Especially on a new testing project, extra care is needed when preparing QA team for test automation.
+Run the QA specialists by automated testing ideas that you gathered during the analysis stage.
 Make sure they are proficient enough with the necessary automation tools to carry out this vision.
 Resource planning can very well be part of this step even without automation.

 Step 4: Create a schedule

-The next step is to create a schedule of activities to fulfil the scope.
+The next step is to create a test schedule for testing activities to fulfill the scope.
 Knowing the schedule of product and developer teams is 90% of creating your own schedule.
 Make sure to account for potential missed deadlines on both your and their ends.

-Test automation can really help the planning effort.
-If individual modules are checked as development happens, your QA specialists spend less time sitting and waiting for the devs to send them the upcoming build.
+Test automation can really help the testing effort for planning.
+If individual modules are checked as development happens, your QA specialists spend less time sitting and waiting for the development team to send them the upcoming build.
 This time can be better spent on exploratory testing and, if necessary, making up for otherwise missed deadlines.

 Step 5: Write down deliverables

-Test results are arguably the ultimate deliverables, as they shape future QA and potentially bug resolving efforts.
-You may also come up with a way to present your work to non-QA colleagues at a certain milestone or the end of the sprint.
+The results are arguably the ultimate test deliverables, as they shape future QA and potentially bug-resolving efforts.
+You may also come up with a way to present your work to non-QA colleagues at a certain milestone or at the end of the sprint.

 Conclusion

-Test plan is a useful tool with advantages that go beyond QA effort.
-It formalises software testing, opens it up to other stakeholders, and helps navigate potential challenges within and outside the QA team.
+A solid test plan is a useful tool with advantages that go beyond QA effort.
+It formalises your testing approach, opens it up to other stakeholders, and helps navigate potential challenges within and outside the QA team.
 Great preparation does yield great results, and software quality assurance is no exception.

 Use AI to fit more deliverables into your test plan